sebald/melodrama/README.md

 [FormidableLabs](https://github.com/FormidableLabs) created an awesome library called [Spectacle](https://github.com/FormidableLabs/spectacle) to create presentations with React.
 But as with any React app there is some overhead with configuration of a transpiler etc.

 There is a [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate/) but you have to clone the repo, remove the `.git` folder and so on.
-Lots of drama as you can!
+Lots of drama as you see!

 Melodrama is for the lazy ones that just want to create a presentation for their next meetup or conference talk.
 Below you'll find some benefits of using Melodrama.